fygar256/bi/README.md

     ^L switches multi-byte boundary from 0 to 2. if utf-8 multi-byte characters are not seen, press ^L several times.

+    ^Y toggles utf-8 display mode.
+Initial value is disable. when the screen is disturbed by utf-8 encode error, you can disable it with pressing ^Y.

     The functions marked with `@` are not implemented yet.